kr-colab/popgen-npe/docs/simulators.rst

 Overview
 --------

-Simulators in popgensbi are responsible for:
+Simulators in popgen-npe are responsible for:

 - Generating tree sequences under specified demographic models
 - Sampling parameters from prior distributions